 Property can provide a more tangible experience than investments in businesses or stocks and shares.
 With several different types of property investment strategies available, it’s important to take an approach tailored to you and your investment requirements.

 For anyone looking for investment opportunities, the buy-to-let sector is certainly an avenue worth exploring.

 Buy-to-let enables investors to purchase a property with the intention of letting it out to tenants.
 If you find a great property in a popular location, benefits can include high rental yields that may increase over time, the potential for capital appreciation and several flexible exit strategies.

 Investors can be assured that rental income is generated each month in this constant and secure market that surpasses business investment opportunities concerning stability.
-There is also the issue of involvement; buy-to-let property is usually fully managed, reducing the need for hands-on investors.
+There is also the issue of involvement; buy to let property is usually managed, reducing the need for hands-on investors.

 Student Accommodation Investment Opportunities

 If you want to find high return investment opportunities, student accommodation is a lucrative route to take with 8% considered a good yield for properties in this sector.